 Giving Plants and Trees Their Proper Space

 Plants and trees can be beautiful to look at, but they can mean trouble for your foundation.
 The risk depends on the kind of plant or tree you have and its proximity to the base of your home.
 Trees should not be too close to your home, as the roots can stretch out wide and will pull moisture out of the soil for it to survive.
 When the dampness is being removed from the ground by trees or plants, it dries the soil that your foundation needs to stay pliable.

 Putting in a Moisture Barrier

 You can put in a barrier of mulch or plants that do not need much water.
 When you water this barrier, the mulch will hold the moisture longer and keep the sun from evaporating all the water.
 This is one of the quickest and easiest methods to prevent foundation damage.

-By following the steps listed, you will be able to keep your foundation in better shape and not experience costly repairs.
+By following the steps listed, you will be able to avoid foundation issues and not experience costly repairs.
 If you are not sure about evaluating the infrastructure of your home, you can contact an experienced company and they will be happy to do it for you.